adamfowleruk/mljs/planning.md

   - also show mljsrest app via Node.js webserver
  - DONE BUG Widgets: searchbar - When contributing query as term query for structured search, if text blank need to send and-query not term-query("") - else nothing is returned!
  - DONE BUG Core: version being called multiple times per page (when version endpoint doesn't exist)
- - IN PROGRESS BUG Docs: Explorer widget not loading document facet data on mljsrest app
+ - DONE BUG Docs: Explorer widget not loading document facet data on mljsrest app
   - DONE Due to subjectIri to docuri hack line 508 of widget-explore.js: Need better way to determine document URI from subjectIri -> should use #uri child property
-  - Need to also cache links between docuri (key) and subject IRI, so documentcontext listener can match subject correctly
+  - DONE Need to also cache links between docuri (key) and subject IRI, so documentcontext listener can match subject correctly
- - Docs: Put latest doc updates front and centre of MLJS main page and API home page
+ - IN PROGRESS Docs: Put latest doc updates front and centre of MLJS main page and API home page
   - DONE aka release notes
   - youtube videos
   - blog (news) items